Deirror/Companiez/README.md

 -  Comfortable way to perform CRUD operations:
 ![Screenshot 2024-12-15 111638](https://github.com/user-attachments/assets/1a92f051-abc6-44e0-a0a9-662bc84fe452)

-And a video which captures most of the actions you can do with this program:
+And a video which captures most of the actions you can do with this program -
--

 https://github.com/user-attachments/assets/066b9f46-cd78-47b0-84d9-b072b2a64291